-Despite improvements, working conditions in formal employment remain less than ideal, as the workweek, which was historically 48 hours per week, has been reduced to 47 hours and aims to be further reduced to 42 hours by 2026.
-Nevertheless, the conditions offered by formal employment are substantially better.
+Despite improvements, working conditions in formal employment remain less than ideal: the workweek, which was historically 48 hours per week, has been reduced to 47 hours and aims to be further reduced to 42 hours by 2026.
+However the conditions offered by formal employment are substantially better.

 Formality Offers Better Salaries

 Formal employment also offers better wages.
 Although the minimum wage, which a significant number of formal workers in Colombia receive, is set at 1,160,000 pesos (270 dollars) for 2023, it still exceeds the earnings of many informal workers.